 The NDIS has been described as the biggest social reform in Australia since Medicare.
 It is a no fault insurance scheme designed to recognise the ‘right’ of people to live as ‘ordinary’ a life possible and that support related to disability is an entitlement not a privilege.
 This ‘right’ however is extended only to people who acquire a disability before they turn 65 years of age.
 People 65 years and older may be able to access some support through Commonwealth Aged Care programs.

 About the NDIS

-On 1 July 2016, the NDIS began to roll out across Victoria and is being introduced in stages across the rest of the state until 1 January 2019 as per the table below, or view maps on the NDIS website.
+On 1 July 2016, the NDIS began to roll out across Victoria and was introduced in stages across the rest of the state until 30 June 2019.
+The scheme is now fully operational.

 Accessing the NDIS

 To be eligible for the NDIS you need to be:

 - have a permanent disability that significantly impacts their everyday functioning and participation in social activities and work OR

 - a person who the NDIS believes would benefit from early intervention.